sillydeveloper/resume/src/andrew_ettinger_resume.md

 * * *

 #### AirAdvice
 ** Principal Software Engineer **
 2006 – September 2011
-Technologies: PHP, mySQL, Gearman, jpGraph (charting), VB, Salesforce, C, Jenkins/Hudson, JavaScript, jQuery, git
+Technologies: PHP, mySQL, Gearman, VB, Salesforce, C, Jenkins/Hudson, JavaScript, jQuery, git

 At AirAdvice my role was to provide technical leadership in modernizing their existing applications and develop new energy products to break into new markets.
 I held the title of Principal Software Engineer from 2007-2011.
 My responsibilities included  establishing technical feasibility, providing architecture, giving mentorship, gathering requirements from customers, establishing the company's technical roadmap, as well as contributing heavily to the development of core products.